Gladstone Park’s Road Rebellions!

 When local farmer-turned-businessman Amos J. Snell discovered the old Indian trails that merchants were traveling on were up for grabs, he bought N. Northwest Highway from the county in 1870, ripping out old planks and installing an even better roadbed of gravel.
 Then he charged tolls to pay for the improvements, according to Illinois Courts.gov.
 Somewhere along the way Snell also got ahold of the sometimes impassable byway we know now as N. Elston.
 Laying wood boards crosswise atop a log foundation spanning the mud pathway, he improved it to a plank road and also charged tolls.
 N. Milwaukee also came under his ownership and people began referring to it as the “Snell Toll Road,” according to Lee Diamond who gives bike tours of the area through ChicagoVelo.

-Because Snell had a monopoly on all the major roads that led from the Gateway of Chicago into the city center, he gave northwestern farmers and merchants no choice but to pay whatever he wanted if they wanted to market their goods.
+Because Snell had a monopoly on all the major roads that led from the Gateway of Chicago into the city center, he gave northwestern farmers and merchants no choice but to pay whatever he wanted if they wanted to get their goods to market.

 That much is known.
-What came next was murkier, especially since few well-regarded history sites weigh in on the matter.
+What came next is murkier, especially since few well-regarded history sites weigh in on the matter.

-Making it sound like a Laurel and Hardy slapstick routine, Hayner and McNamee described rankled local farmers taking matters into their own hands by dressing up as Native Americans and staging their own “tea party.”
-Just like the Sons of Liberty had done nearly 70 years earlier when they’d thrown tea into Boston Harbor to protest British taxes, the malcontents supposedly chopped down and burned the tollbooths, setting things straight.
-This story was repeated in comical terms over the Internet.
+Making it sound like a Laurel and Hardy slapstick routine, Hayner and McNamee describe rankled local farmers taking matters into their own hands by dressing up as Native Americans and staging their own “tea party.”
+Just like the Sons of Liberty had done nearly 70 years earlier when they’d thrown tea into Boston Harbor to protest British taxes, the malcontents supposedly chopped down and burned the tollbooths to try to set things straight.
+This story was repeated in comical terms all over the Internet.

-But it seems the real tale may be darker and from a different decade altogether.
-We catch up to Snell in 1888, by then a multimillionaire, when he was shot to death in his West Side home February 8 of that year as reported in the next day’s Chicago Tribune and reprinted on chicagology.
+But it seems the real tale may be darker and from a different decade altogether if you reference a more solid source.
+We catch up to Snell in 1888, by then a multimillionaire, when he was shot to death in his West Side home February 8 as reported in the next day’s Chicago Tribune as reprinted on chicagology.
 Calling the murder of the largest individual owner of real estate in the city the “most sensational ever committed in Chicago,” the Tribune documented it in excruciating detail.

-Presumably the case was closed after the police arrested suspected killer and family black sheep William B. Tascott on his deathbed at the Cape Nome Gold Diggings in Alaska in 1889.
+Presumably the case was closed after the police arrested the family black sheep, William B. Tascott, as the suspected killer when he was on his deathbed at the Cape Nome Gold Diggings in Alaska in 1889.
 But in an unexpected twist 21 years later, James Gillan, labeled a “professional crook” by the December 4, 1910 The Inter Ocean Magazine, confessed on his deathbed that he, not Tascott, had killed Snell while burglarizing his home.
-But, reflecting on how many enemies the murdered man had made — and the fact that Gillan had an accomplice he would not identify — some authorities still consider the case unsolved.
+But reflecting on how many enemies the hated murdered man had made — and the fact that Gillan had an accomplice he would not identify — some authorities still consider the case unsolved.

 So, what has this got to do with tolls?
 Well, slightly more than two years after the millionaire was killed, those who had had to pay to travel on the only major routes that existed from the center city to the northwest where Gladstone Park lay revolted.
 Instead of it being a lark like the earlier version of the story, they reportedly killed the toll collector in the process of burning down his gate and toll booth, ChicagoVelo’s Diamond maintained.